rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 #### How to configure the replication

-First of all, on the primary, you'll need to create users authorized to replicate data (be careful to restrict the IPs authorized):
+First of all, on the primary, you will need to create users authorized to replicate data (be careful to restrict the IPs authorized):

 ```bash
 $ sudo mariadb